How To Add Legal Pages To Your WordPress Site

 • External Linking Policy

-• Financial Disclaimers (e.g. if your website or blog provides general content about financial areas or income opportunities)
+• Health Disclaimers (e.g. if your website provides general information about health or medical areas)

 • Refund Policy (if you run an e-commerce site)